Ng See-yuen

 Ng See-yuen (吳思遠; born 6 June 1944) is a Hong Kong film producer, director, screenwriter and businessman.

 He has been active in the Hong Kong film industry since 1970, particularly in action films.
-He was one of the first filmmakers to find widespread success outside of the major studios of Shaw Brothers and Golden Harvest, as the founder of Seasonal Film Corporation, where he helped launch the careers of Jackie Chan, Jimmy Wang Yu, Corey Yuen, Jean-Claude Van Damme, Hiroyuki Sanada, Jet Li and Wu Jing.
+He was one of the first filmmakers to find widespread success outside of the major studios of Shaw Brothers and Golden Harvest as the founder of Seasonal Film Corporation, where he helped launch the careers of Jackie Chan, Jimmy Wang Yu, Corey Yuen, Jean-Claude Van Damme, Hiroyuki Sanada, Jet Li and Wu Jing.
 He has been twice nominated for the Hong Kong Film Award for Best Film, for The Unwritten Law (1985) and The Soong Sisters (1997).

 Ng is an Honorary President of the Hong Kong Film Directors' Guild, a former President of the Federation of Hong Kong Filmmakers, and was President of the Hong Kong Film Awards Association from 1995 to 2000.
 He is also a co-founder of the UME Huaxing International Cinema chain, and the owner of the Hong Kong A1 Division basketball club Seasonal.

 Early life

-Ng See-yuen was born in Shanghai, the under Japanese occupation, on June 6, 1944.
+Ng See-yuen was born in Shanghai, during Japanese occupation, on June 6, 1944.
 He and his family moved to British Hong Kong in 1961, where he attended New Method College in Kowloon.
 He worked as a security guard and a secondary school teacher before entering the film industry.

 History

 Filmmaking

 His career in the industry began as an executive at Shaw Brothers Studio.
 The first film he was involved in was The Chinese Boxer (1970), on which he worked as assistant director to film director Jimmy Wang Yu.

 In 1975, he founded Seasonal Film Corporation.
 The first film produced by the company was Secret Rivals in 1976, which Ng also directed.

 Ng produced and co-wrote Snake in the Eagle's Shadow (1978) and Drunken Master, which were the first films directed by Yuen Woo-ping and were Jackie Chan's first real successes at the domestic box office.

-In 1985, Ng was the first Hong Kong producer to make a film in the USA that successfully showed the Hong Kong style of action, when he worked with Corey Yuen on No Retreat, No Surrender, which starred then unknowns Kurt McKinney and Jean-Claude Van Damme.
+In 1985, Ng was the first Hong Kong producer to make a film in the USA that successfully showed the Hong Kong style of action when he worked with Corey Yuen on No Retreat, No Surrender, which starred then unknowns Kurt McKinney and Jean-Claude Van Damme.

 Other notable films that Ng See-yuen worked on include Ninja in the Dragon's Den (as co-writer and producer) and Legend of a Fighter (as producer and writer), both in 1982.
 He also co-produced Jackie Chan's 1992 film Twin Dragons, and four of the Once Upon a Time in China series.

 Still working in the industry, he produced Alfred Cheung's romantic comedy Contract Lover in 2007, and is credited as presenter for the 2008 film Legendary Assassin.